TJ's Custom Gunworks

 A: There are good and bad sights out there, and there are good and bad companies out there.

-I have found that Meprolight has been absolutely the best company as far as brightness longevity, and more importantly, for standing behind their sights if & when they do go dead.
+I have found that Meprolight has been the best company as far as warranty when they do go dead.

 Q: Should I replace all my springs when you do the work ?